01618830666

 Regular monitoring

-It is important to identify the areas where Japanese knotweed is present.
+It is essential to identify the areas where Japanese knotweed is present.
 This can help identify any new growth or signs of spread.
 If new growth is detected, prompt action can be taken to control it.

 Restricting access to areas where Japanese knotweed is present can help prevent the spread of the plant by animals.
 Fencing or signage can deter animals and humans from entering these areas.